common-workflow-language/user_guide/_extras/yaml.md

 ### Reference

-The [Learn YAML in Y Minutes][yaml-y-mins] reference was very helpful for us while we wrote this guide.
+The [Learn YAML in Y Minutes][yaml-y-mins] reference was very helpful for us while we wrote this guide, though it also covers features that are not valid in CWL.
-If you'd like to learn about some of the other features of YAML, which aren't valid for use with CWL, we highly recommend that you read it.

 [camelCase]: https://en.wikipedia.org/wiki/Camel_case
 [yaml-y-mins]: https://learnxinyminutes.com/docs/yaml/